A-Manning/a-manning.github.io/posts/2020-08-12-generalizing-biapplicatives.md

 ```

 Biapplicative functors are a generalization of applicative functors that support two type parameters, instead of one.
-Tuples are a familiar example of a type supporting a definition of `Biapplicative`.
+Tuples are a familiar example of a type supporting a definition of `Biapplicative`{.haskell}.

 ```haskell
 instance Biapplicative (,) where